Elvis Presley singles discography

 Following Presley's death on August 16, 1977, new posthumous singles have been released in addition to many of his original singles being reissued around the world.
 The first single to be issued following Presley's death was a live recording of "My Way", taken from the soundtrack of his final television special, Elvis in Concert.
 In 1978 another live recording was issued as a single, "Unchained Melody".
-In 2002, a remix of "A Little Less Conversation" by DJ Junkie XL was released to promote the compilation album ELV1S: 30#1 Hits.
+In 2002, a remix of "A Little Less Conversation" by DJ Junkie XL was released to promote the compilation album ELV1S: 30 #1 Hits.
 It was a worldwide hit and returned Presley to the top 10 in many countries around the world.
 In 2003, a remix of "Rubberneckin' by DJ Paul Oakenfold was released to promote the compilation album ELVIS: 2nd to None.
 It reached the top 10 in a few countries but overall was not as successful as its predecessor.

-Presley has 54 singles certified by the Recording Industry Association of America totaling 50 million in sales.
-In 2012, Presley was ranked second best selling singles artist in United Kingdom with 21.6 million singles sold.
+Presley has 55 singles certified by the Recording Industry Association of America totaling 52 million in sales.
+In 2012, Presley was ranked second best selling singles artist in the United Kingdom with 21.6 million singles sold.
 Music historian Joel Whitburn ranked Presley as the number 1 charting singles artist of all time in the US.
+He can also claim the most Top 100 (39), Top 40 (25), and Top 10 (5) double-sided hits of anybody.

 Singles

 1950s

-The US chart positions prior to "One Night"/"I Got Stung" are pre-Billboard Hot 100.
+The US chart positions prior to "One Night"/"I Got Stung" are pre-Billboard Hot 100, although they used the previous existing Billboard singles chart that got discontinued for the Billboard Hot 100 in 1958.